SuperiorOS-Devices/official_devices/README.md

 Mail us at - superioros123@gmail.com with stuffs given below.

-• Sources - All device trees which you used to build the rom(Need modified trees)
+• Sources - All device trees which you used to build the rom(Need modified trees).

 • XDA Thread - Your XDA thread for unofficial builds.

 • TG Id - Your telegram username.

 • Screenshot - Your about Phone screenshot.

 -----------------------------------------------------------------------

 OTA Guide for maintainers:-[Deprecated now]